-This page is strictly the opinion and experiences that Melissa, the manager of Caraway Kennels, has seen over the last 13yrs.
-You may not agree with anything she says and that it ok but please keep it to yourself :)
+This page is strictly the opinion and experiences that Melissa, the manager of Caraway Kennels, has seen over the last 19 plus years.
+You may not agree with everything/anything she says and that is ok 🙂

 To read the whole article please visit pets.webmd.com

 Here are my thoughts on kennel cough...IT SUCKS! haha.
 The dogs sound horrible and you feel so bad for them.
 On the boarding side, we never know when it is going to hit us.
-We have so many preventative measures, we rotate disinfectants, we have a ventilator that helps us exchange the air in the kennel, we even take a 10% bleach solution and spray it in the air to try to kill any airborne diseases.
+We have so many preventative measures, we rotate disinfectants, we have a ventilator that helps us exchange the air in the kennel, we have multiple air purifiers we even take a 10% bleach solution and spray it in the air to try to kill any airborne diseases.

 Some answers to some common questions we get asked:

 My dog has the Bordetella vaccine aren't they protected?
-The vaccine may help but they do not guarantee protection against kennel cough.
-I believe that the vaccine only covers 4 different strains and the cause of your dog's illness can be caused by many different kinds of bacteria and viruses.
+The vaccine may help but does not guarantee 100% protection against kennel cough.
+I believe that the vaccine only covers a few different strains and the cause of your dog's illness can be caused by many different kinds of viruses along with bacteria.